novicecpp/mygalaxy/README.md

 # My (Ansible) Galaxy

-Collection of roles and tasks I use it daily on my private machine.
+Collection of roles I use on my private machine and home-server.